apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 ##### Example

     SELECT uid,
-           (SELECT VALUE m.msg
+           (SELECT VALUE g.msg
-            FROM msgs m
+            FROM g
-            WHERE m.msg.message LIKE '% like%'
+            WHERE g.msg.message LIKE '% like%'
-            ORDER BY m.msg.messageId
+            ORDER BY g.msg.messageId
             LIMIT 2) AS msgs
-    FROM GleambookMessages message
+    FROM GleambookMessages gbm
-    GROUP BY message.authorId AS uid GROUP AS msgs(message AS msg);
+    GROUP BY gbm.authorId AS uid
+    GROUP AS g(gbm as msg);

 This example query returns: